Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Minimal Surfaces and Least Area Norm

 \subsection{Truncation of \texorpdfstring{$M$}{M} and the definition of \texorpdfstring{$\mt$}{Mt}}

-Recall that a surface $S \subset M $ dual to $\alpha$ is called \textit{taut} if the surface $S$ realizes $\|\alpha \|_{Th}$, is incompressible, and no union of components of $S$ is separating.
-For the proof of the main theorem we are interested in estimating norms of $\alpha \in \lh$ and thus we will always assume the dual surface $S$ is taut.
-For $\lh(M) \cong \Ima$, we will show there is a compact manifold $M_{\tau}$ with flat toroidal boundary, containing all the least area surfaces dual to $\lh(M)$.
-We now describe the construction of $M_{\tau}$ as in \cite{hwClosedMinCusped}.
+A surface $S \subset M $ dual to $\alpha$ is called \textit{taut} if $S$ is incompressible, realizes $\|\alpha \|_{Th}$, and no union of components of $S$ is separating.
+We can always take the taut representative in a homology class.
+Using $\lh(M) \cong \Ima$, we will show there is a compact manifold $M_{\tau}$ with flat toroidal boundary, containing all the least area surfaces dual to classes in $\lh(M)$.
+We now describe the construction of $M_{\tau}$, following \cite{hwClosedMinCusped}.
 Suppose $M$ has $k$ cusps.
-A cusp neighborhood is maximal if there are no larger cusp neighborhoods containing it, which occurs exactly when it is tangent to itself at one or more points.
-In this paper, the cusp neighborhoods are always cut out of by geometric horotori.
-Denote the maximal cusp neighborhoods by $\C_i =\T_i \times [0, \infty), i=1,\dots, k$ (here the coordinate on $[0,\infty)$ is the intrinsic geometric distance from $\T_i \times \{0\})$.
-Let $\tau_0 >0$ be the smallest number such that each cusped region $\T_i \times [\tau_0, \infty), i=1,\dots, k$ is disjoint from any other maximal cusp region of $M$.
-For a constant $\tau \geq \tau_0$, let $\mt$ be the compact subdomain of $M$ defined by:
+A cusp neighborhood is maximal if there are no larger embedded cusp neighborhoods containing it, which occurs exactly when it is tangent to itself at one or more points.
+We assume cusp neighborhoods are always cut out by geometric horotori.
+Parameterize the maximal cusp neighborhoods by $\C_i =\T_i \times [0, \infty), i=1,\dots, k$ (here $\tau \in [0,\infty)$ measures the intrinsic geometric distance from $\T_i \times \{0\})$.
+Let $\tau_0 >0$ be the smallest number such that each cusped region $\T_i \times [\tau_0, \infty)$ is disjoint from any other maximal cusp region of $M$.
+For $\tau \geq \tau_0$, let $\mt$ be the compact subdomain of $M$ defined by:

-By construction, $\mt$ is a compact submanifold of $M$ with concave boundary components with respect to inward pointing normal vectors.
-We lift $M$ to $\Hy$ with the upper half space model to extract quantitative data of the boundary tori, essentially the translational distance corresponding to the parabolic isometry.
-For each $i$ with $1\leq i \leq k$, we lift $M$ in a way so that the horoball $H_i$ corresponding to $\C_i$ is centered at $\infty$, and $\partial H_i =\{(x,y,z)\in \Hy |z=1\}$.
-Suppose $\Gamma_i$ is the rank-$2$ parabolic subgroup corresponding to $\C_i$, generated by $p \mapsto p+ \xi_i$ and $p \mapsto p+\eta_i$, where $\xi_i$ and $\eta_i$ are non-trivial $\mathbb{R}$-linearly independent complex numbers.
+By construction, $\mt$ is a compact submanifold of $M$ with boundary components which are concave with respect to inward-pointing normal vectors.
+We lift $M$ to $\Hy$ with the upper half space model to extract quantitative information about the boundary tori, essentially the translational distances corresponding to the associated parabolic isometries.
+For each $i$ with $1\leq i \leq k$, we lift $M$ in a way so that the horoball $H_i$ corresponding to $\C_i$ is centered at $\infty$, and $\partial H_i =\{(x,y,z)\in \Hy \suchthat z=1\}$.
+Suppose $\Gamma_i$ is the rank-$2$ parabolic subgroup corresponding to $\C_i$ generated by $p \mapsto p+ \xi_i$ and $p \mapsto p+\eta_i$, where $\xi_i$ and $\eta_i$ are non-trivial $\mathbb{R}$-linearly independent complex numbers.
+For each $i$, we choose ($\xi_i$, $\eta_i$) to be a pair of generators which is minimal with respect to the lexicographic ordering of moduli of pairs of complex numbers.
 Now define